Ekwis/salesforce-python-template/README.md

 ### Common Issues

-1. Authentication Failures
+1. **Authentication Failures**
-   - Verify credentials in .env file
+   - Verify credentials in the .env file.
-   - Ensure security token is current
+   - Ensure the security token is current.
-   - Check if IP is whitelisted in Salesforce
+   - Check if your IP is whitelisted in Salesforce.

-2. API Errors
+2. **API Errors**
-   - Verify API access is enabled
+   - Verify API access is enabled.
-   - Check API version in config.yaml
+   - Check the API version in config.yaml.
-   - Ensure object permissions are correct
+   - Ensure object permissions are correct.

-3. Virtual Environment Issues
+3. **Virtual Environment Issues**
    ```bash
    # Recreate virtual environment
    deactivate  # If already in a venv